learning code

 learn by doing!

-tips: if you usually clean your data in a certain language or platform, try using a new one to add dimension to your skillset.
+tips: if you usually clean your data in a certain language or platform, try using a new one!

 interactive tutorials! (e.g., datacamp)

-become really good at googling - copy + paste your errors!
+become really good at googling - copy + paste the important part of your errors!

 if you find the answer, challenge yourself to understand why that way works and your way doesn’t